 We will ask you to present detailed preliminary evidence at interview – then for the final recommendation for QTS we will assess your teaching – normally at the school where you are currently working.

 In addition, you will need to pass the professional skills tests in literacy and numeracy before being accepted onto the route.
 You will also need a current Disclosure and Barring Service certificate and Fitness-To-Teach approval.

 Typical applications to this route include people who have taught for more than two years in the independent sector or overseas.
-The Assessment Only Route to QTS may be if you wish to be assessed while teaching overseas, normally in a British International School.
+The Assessment Only Route to QTS may be possible to undertake if you wish to be assessed while teaching overseas, normally in a British International School.